1 9 7 8 (Australia)

 This twelve-part series from the ABC was supposed to portray the lifestyle of a tough breed of men, the transport drivers who hurtle their huge semi-trailers across Australia’s vast distances between capital cities and major country towns.

-The loneliness of a long-distance driver and the marital stress imposed by his broken home life was reflected in the gradual growing apart of the two central characters, Chris (who has just purchased his first truck, a big Volvo called ‘Maggie D’) and his wife Carol (played by pop singer Colleen Hewitt in her first dramatic role).
-John Wood co-starred as Stokey.
+The loneliness of a long-distance driver and the marital stress imposed by his broken home life was reflected in the gradual growing apart of the two central characters, Chris – who has just purchased his first truck (a big Volvo called ‘Maggie D’) and has a new home he can barely afford – and his wife Carol (played by pop singer Colleen Hewett in her first dramatic role), who is not enamoured of his slobbish ways.

 Shot on location in and around Melbourne, The Truckies drew considerable criticism from Australian trucking organisations for the unrealistic image portrayed in the show.